NicEastvillage/TokenElimReproducibilityPackage/README.md

   - By default, the demo data (the data used in the paper) is used.
 To use your own data, the Python script must be given a series of arguments on the form 'name=file' where 'name' is the display name of the data and 'file' is the name of the file in `data/`.
 You must provide at least two data files and the first one must be named Tapaal as it will be used as the baseline for some graphs.
-Example:
+If you did not modify the pipeline scripts, use the command:
     `python3 graphs_and_tables.py Tapaal=ae_tapaal.csv Static=ae_static.csv Dynamic=ae_dynamic.csv`.
   - Some deprecation warnings may appear.
 Those are expected.
 - Graphs and tables can now be found in `output/`.